Neuro-Symbolic Proof Generation for Scaling Systems Software Verification: Evaluation

 \subsubsection{RQ4: Ablation study}

 Since our approach integrates several components, namely LLMs, hammer, as well as proof-step revision and proof-state filtering mechanisms, we conduct ablation studies to evaluate the contribution of each part of the framework.
 To assess the impact of our fine-tuned model, we replace it with off-the-shelf LLMs such as GPT-4o or DeepSeek.
-Due to budget constraints (running tree search for a single problem costs approximately \$4.1 when using the DeepSeek or GPT-4o APIs), we randomly sample 200 theorems from the benchmark and use the DeepSeek API to propose proof steps.
+Due to budget constraints (running tree search costs approximately \$4.1 per theorem on average when using the DeepSeek or GPT-4o APIs), we randomly sample 200 theorems from the benchmark and use the DeepSeek API to propose proof steps.

 In addition, inspired by Rango~\citep{thompson2024rango}, we implement a retrieval-augmented generation (RAG) mechanism.
 The retrieval module fetches both similar proof steps and potentially relevant premises.
 Similar steps are retrieved from the training set based on the similarity between their associated proof states and the current proof state, where these states are tokenized into sequences of identifiers, and relevance is measured using BM25~\citep{robertson2009probabilistic}.
 For premises retrieval, we continue to rely on Sledgehammer’s MePo heuristic for efficiency.
 The final prompt for LLMs includes the retrieved steps and premises along with their statements, and we restrict the total lengths of steps and premises to 1024 and 512 tokens, respectively.